-Joliet Junior College is a public, state institution, which means it offers a reduced tuition rate of $11,700 for students who qualify as state residents and attend full-time.
-For students who are not considered Illinois-residents, out-of-state tuition is $12,750 a year.
+Joliet Junior College is a public, state institution, so it offers a reduced tuition rate of $11,700 for in-state students who attend full-time.
+For non-Illinois residents, out-of-state tuition is $12,750 a year.

-Choosing a college where you qualify for in-state residency can cut the cost of college tuition.
-Take the time to confirm your state's criteria for as an in-state resident.
+Attending a school where you are eligible for in-state tuition can save significant money on the total cost of attending college.
+Don't forget to confirm your state's criteria for as an in-state resident.
 Each state has different requirements to qualify as in-state resident.
 The most common requirement is that students must have lived in the state for a full year before starting school.
-There may be other criteria as well, depending on the state you and your parents currently reside in.
+There may be additional requirements too, depending on the state you and your parents currently reside in.

 Explore other Illinois colleges